zootedme/zootedme.github.io/_posts/2020-06-13-how-to-start-a-blog.md

 ---
+title: How to Start Your Own Successful Blog And Make Money?
 layout: post
-title: How to Start Your Own Successful Blog And Make Money?
 image: assets/images/How-to-Start-a-Blog.jpg
+categories:
+- Blog
-categories: Blog MakeMoney
+- MakeMoney
 toc: true
 beforetoc: How to Start Your Own Successful Blog And Make Money?
 So, a blog is a sort of site that focuses for the most part around written content, also called blog entries.
 In mainstream
 author: jeff
-date: 2020-06-13 06:08:00 Z
+date: '2020-06-13 06:08:00 +0000'
 comments: true
 ---

 How to Start Your Own Successful Blog And Make Money?
 So, a blog is a sort of site that focuses for the most part around written content, also called blog entries.
 In mainstream culture, we regularly hear news websites like [CNN ](https://cnn.com/)or celebrity blog websites, yet as you'll find in this guide, you can begin an effective blog on pretty much any topic possible.

 Bloggers frequently write from a personal viewpoint that allows them to connect straightforwardly with their readers, Furthermore, most sites likewise have a "comments" area where readers can discuss with the authors of blogs.
 Collaborating or interacting with your readers in the comments section helps with encouraging the connection between the bloggers and the readers.